-This has been one of the worst parts of S3 hosting for me.
-In fact, it’s been one of the worst parts of all of AWS since I started my cloud hosting journey (shenanigans?).
-Understanding the Amazon Web Services S3 Website and REST API endpoint has been endlessly confusing and has caused me hours of frustration.
+Getting to know the S3 endpoints has been one of the worst parts of S3 hosting.
+In fact, it’s been one of the worst parts of all of AWS since I started my cloud hosting journey years ago.
+Understanding the Amazon Web Services S3 Website and REST API endpoints has been endlessly confusing and has caused me hours of frustration.
+Now I have somewhat of handle on it and would like to relay my distilled learnings.

 When you configure a bucket for website hosting, the website is available via the region-specific website endpoint.
 Website endpoints are different from the endpoints where you send REST API requests.